- What is it?

 Alendronate (Fosamax and other brands, including generics)

 From the bisphosphonate class of drugs, this is a bone-specific medication approved by the FDA to treat and prevent osteoporosis.
-Studies find alendronate increases bone mass and reduces the risk of spine, hip, wrist and other fractures by up to 50 percent in women with osteoporosis.
+Studies find alendronate increases bone mass and reduces the risk of spine, hip, wrist and other fractures by up to 50 percent over two to four years in women with osteoporosis.

 Alendronate has also been approved for the treatment of glucocorticoid-induced osteoporosis and the treatment of osteoporosis in men.
 Alendronate tablets should be taken on an empty stomach in the morning and with eight ounces of water at least 30 minutes before the first food, beverage or medication of the day.
 To minimize side effects—which can include heartburn or irritation of the esophagus—remain upright for at least 30 minutes after taking this medication.
 Alendronate can be taken daily or as a weekly medicine regimen.

-Studies find it increases bone mass and reduce the risk of spinal, wrist, hip and other non-spinal fractures in women with osteoporosis.
+Studies find risedronate increases bone mass and reduce the risk of spinal, wrist, hip and other non-spinal fractures in women with osteoporosis.

 Take on an empty stomach in the morning with eight ounces of water, 30 minutes before eating or drinking.
 To minimize side effects—which can include heartburn or irritation of the esophagus—remain upright for at least 30 minutes after taking.
 Take any vitamins, calcium and antacids at least 30 minutes after you take risedronate.